Lexikos/winrt.ahk/readme.md

   - Allow primitive values to be passed to `IInspectable` parameters by wrapping them with `PropertyValue`.
 (Example: TreeViewNode.Content is projected in C# as object, and can be assigned a string.)
   - Automatically convert from `IReference<T>` to `T`, at least when `T` is a primitive type.
 This is actually what the PropertyValue static methods return, and seems to be the standard type for boxed values returned by properties of type `IInspectable`.
   - Add methods to the various IAsync interfaces to facilitate using Async APIs.
-  - Automatically convert Guid to/from string.
+  - Automatically convert Guid to string?
+(Automatic conversion from string is done.)